WesleyAC/blog/_posts/2021-10-29-getelementbyid-vs-queryselector.md

 date: 2021-10-29 19:30:00
 ---

-A while ago, I was curious how the speed of `document.getElementById` compared to `document.querySelector` in Javascript. `querySelector` has to do a lot more work, so one would expect that it would be slower, but I didn't know if the difference was enough to care about.
+A while ago, I was curious how the speed of `document.getElementById` compared to `document.querySelector` in Javascript for selecting a single element by ID. `querySelector` has to do a lot more work, so one would expect that it would be slower, but I didn't know if the difference was enough to care about.

 I wrote a little benchmark to test this.
 You can run it by clicking <button onclick="run_test()" id="run_button">here</button>.
 This creates 100,000 elements, and then selects them all in a loop.
 It does this 105 times, and ignores the first 5 results (to avoid caching effects).
 It then plots a historgram of the average time per function call (in milliseconds) for each run.
 There is a template string used in the loop that I'm testing, so the exact numbers are slightly inflated, but in a way that is consistent across both functions.